LuxuryRangeRover/RoAnalytics/op estimates.md

 - Valued Items: depend on **trading patterns, proof data, and market activity**.
   - RoAnalytics estimates overpays for these based on:
     - The item’s rap to value ratio
-    - A prediction model, that is generated from a given set of data.
+    - A detailed prediction model, that is generated from a given set of data, which is slipt into 3 different tiers: low, mid, high
+    -

 ---

-## 3. TO BE ADDED
+## 4. TO BE ADDED

 ---

-## 4. Why is the Overpay Estimate N/A (Not Available)?
+## 5. Why is the Overpay Estimate N/A (Not Available)?
 There are several reasons why RoAnalytics may not provide an overpay estimate for a specific item:
-- Item value exceeds 160K
+- Item value exceeds 200K
-  - As the developer, I currently focus on items valued up to 160K.
+  - As the developer, I currently focus on items valued up to 200K.
 Items above this range aren’t yet supported because their trade data is more complex.
 As I gain more experience and collect more data, this limit will gradually increase.
 - Items with low or terrible demand often have unpredictable overpays, caused by market manipulation or irregular trade activity.
-  - This applys for valued items with low/terrible demand tag
+  - This applys for valued items with low/terrible demand tag.
     - For example, BPTH, being valued at 18K with 40K+ proofs.
-  - The same logic applies to RAP-based items - if an item sells less than 0.1 times per day, its market activity is too low to form a reliable prediction.
+  - The same logic applies to RAP items - if an item sells less than 0.1 times per day, its market activity is too low to form a reliable prediction.
     - For example, Aer, being valued at 45K RAP, with 40K+ proofs.
 - Item is projected
   - If an item is flagged as projected on Rolimon’s, no overpay estimate will be calculated.